McNull/SurfSense/deploy/README.md

 ### Prerequisites
 - Docker with BuildKit enabled
-- Access to docker.at.nullest.com registry (credentials configured)
+- Access to your Docker registry (credentials configured)
 - Sufficient disk space for builds (~5GB for backend, ~1GB for frontend)

 ### Build Scripts